deva-hari/lightweight-yt-dlp-audio-player/README.md

 ## ✨ Features That Will Make You Question Reality

 - **Blazing Fast Search:** Type a query, get the top 10 results with titles, channels, and durations before you can say "yt-dlp"!
+(Not Really!😉)
 - **Playlist Power:** Paste a playlist link and play every track, skipping with a single keypress.
 See what’s playing, always!
 (Your friends will think you’re a wizard.)
 - **Direct Link Streaming:** Paste any YouTube link and it just works.
 No questions asked.
 No judgment.
 - **Interactive Selection:** Pick your favorite from search results—no more guessing!
 (No more "wrong song" disasters.)